atharva-bhagwat/CSGY-6613/README.md

 ## Describe the RN (20 points)

-Description of RN can be found [here](https://github.com/atharva-bhagwat/CSGY-6613/blob/main/milestone1/milestone1.ipynb).
+Description of RN can be found [here](https://github.com/atharva-bhagwat/CSGY-6613/blob/main/milestone1).
+The milestone1.ipynb has the detailed architecture and tensor shapes at each stage.

 **NOTE:** Our explanation of RN architecture and calculation of tensor-shapes are based on the model parameters as mentioned in the [paper](https://arxiv.org/pdf/1706.01427.pdf).
 The reference repository given in the problem description works with a model with smaller kernels and uses a very different interpretation of questions embeddings, binary string of **length 18**.
 Whereas, the paper has a binary string of **length 11**.